Messxrem/ethernaut-solutions/README.md

 bool side = coinFlip == 1 ? true : false;
 ```

-Generating random nubers using Solidity is a bad practice, we can create a contract function with the same random callculation, and use it to attack.
+Generating random numbers using Solidity is a bad practice, we can create a contract function with the same random callculation, and use it to attack.

 [Attacker](./contracts/attackers/CoinFlipAttacker.sol) | [Script](./scripts/03-CoinFlip.ts) | [Test](./test/03-CoinFlip.spec.ts)